AdamLisicki/gcp-devops-project/README.md

 # Docker flask application

-- This application is written in Python
+- This application is written in Python,
 - It shall be deployed on GKE